DanielEgan/ContainerTraining/README.md

  - Running the container locally
  - publishing the container to Docker Hub
  - publishing the container to ACR (Azure Container Registry)
+ - Deploy the container using a web app in azure
  - Running the container in Azure using ACI (Azure Container Service)
  - Running the container as part of a cluster using AKS ( Azure Kubernetes Service)